FIBA Women's World Ranking: History

-In its previous ranking system for women's national teams before 2019, FIBA used a competition-based system which awarded teams points based on the final standings of FIBA final tournaments (FIBA Women's World Cup, Olympic games and continental tournaments), with different tournaments weighted differently.
+In its ranking system for women's national teams before 2019, FIBA used a competition-based system which awarded teams points based on the final standings of FIBA final tournaments (FIBA Women's World Cup, Olympic games and the four continental tournaments), with different tournaments weighted differently.
 The points were used to determine the rankings, and took into account all tournaments played within the last two Olympic cycles (eight years).